 Some of our students wait to be picked up after school.
 Our staff supervise dismissal from 3:20-3:30 PM.
-At 3:30 PM students are expected to be in after school study hall or to be on their way home.
-We will not provide supervision for students after 3:30 PM on regular days (or beyond 2:10 on Fridays and 1:10 PM on early release days).
+At 3:30 PM, students are expected to be in after school study hall or to be on their way home.
+We will not provide supervision for students after 3:30 PM.